davidtwco/rfcs/text/0000-build-std.md

 should also be controlled by the top-level user rather than set by dependencies and resolved together, which suggests that Cargo features may not be the correct mechanism for configuring the standard library.

 ↩ [*Rebuilding the standard library*][rebuilding-the-standard-library]

+### Why accept `off` as a value for `build-std`?
+[rationale-build-std-off]: #why-accept-off-as-a-value-for-build-std

+While not a default value, the user can specify `off` if they prefer which will never rebuild the standard library. `rustc` will still return an error when the user's target-modifiers do not match the prebuilt standard library.

+The `off` value is useful particularly for qualified toolchains where rebuilding the standard library may invalidate the testing that the qualified toolchain has undergone.

+↩ [*Rebuilding the standard library*][rebuilding-the-standard-library]